-Kirsten’s interest in living less toxically was first piqued when she was trying to get pregnant.
-Having been told in her early twenties that she might have “a few” miscarriages before her uterus learned to grow as it should, she wanted to do everything she could do prepare her body to carry a baby successfully.
+But that interest was later revitalized when she was trying to get pregnant.
+Having been told in her early twenties that she might have “a few” miscarriages before her uterus learned to grow as it should, she decided to do everything she could do prepare her body to carry a baby successfully.

-More recently, learning in the space of 12 months that her cousin, then her sister and finally her step-father all had cancer, suddenly the “she’ll be right mate” attitude that we often tend to have to unknown risks, stopped sitting so well with her.
+More recently, learning in the space of 12 months that her cousin, then her sister and finally her step-father all had cancer, suddenly the “she’ll be right mate” approach we often take to unknown risks, stopped sitting so well with her.
 It’s all very well to say “in my day we ate lead-painted toadstools and drove trucks with our babies hanging out the window, and they’re all right.”
 But what about the people who aren’t all right?
-What about the ones who developed cancer down the track, or who have asthma or other serious allergies?
+What about the ones who developed cancer down the track, or who have asthma or other serious allergies or learning disorders or hormonal imbalances?
 What about the ones who died?
 And the ones who will die, ten years hence, with no clear explanation for their condition?

 The more research she did, the more Kirsten realised that we are constantly exposed to a cocktail of toxic chemicals, and almost no-one realises it.
 Individually, many of the toxins might be safe in small doses.
 Unfortunately, when they mix together in our bodies the doses are no-longer so small, and the research into their effects is no longer so clear.
 Or in some cases it is all too clear, and we need to do something about it.